altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/modular-065b/drive-on-chip/doc-crc/hw-funct-descr.md

 ## Hardware Subsystems & Components

-This project variant is based on [AN 1000: Drive-on-Chip Design Example: Agilex™ 5 Devices] and [AN 994: Drive-on-Chip Design Example for Altera® Agilex™ 7 Devices].
+This project variant is based on [AN 1000: Drive-on-Chip Design Example: Agilex™ 5 Devices](https://docs.altera.com/r/docs/826207/current) and
+[AN 994: Drive-on-Chip Design Example for Altera® Agilex™ 7 Devices](https://docs.altera.com/r/docs/780361/current/an-994-drive-on-chip-design-example-for-agilextm-7-devices).
 In this design an HPS Subsystem (Hard Processor System) has been included to provide a higher level of abstraction for motion control.

 The subsystems instantiated in the design are described below.